arcus/education_modules/reproducibility/reproducibility.md

 * How processes and procedures are stored and kept up to date
 * Who has access to what assets and when that access expires

-Importantly, NIH will require data sharing & management plan for all grants starting Jan 2023, and it's worth practicing the skills for developing a robust plan.
+Importantly, NIH will require data sharing & management plan for all grants starting January 2023, and it's worth practicing the skills for developing a robust plan.

 **Metadata** is, in its simplest definition, data about data.
 Some examples of metadata might include: